QuayAu/fxtract/README.md

             * No more code bloat thanks to R6.
             * Very large datasets are supported, since data is only read into RAM when needed.
 Minimum requirement: Datasets for each participant individually must be small enough to be read into memory.
             * Internally, [batchtools](https://mllg.github.io/batchtools/articles/batchtools.html) is used for parallelization and error handling.
-            * Features can be calculated for each participant individually or in chunks.
+            * Features will be calculated for each participant individually.
             * If one feature on one participant throws an error, this will not stop the whole process (like in a traditional R script).
 A log file with the error message is created (by batchtools), and the remaining features will still be calculated.
             * Individual features can be deleted or updated easily.
             * Calculation of features can be done in parallel and the process can be monitored.
 It is also possible to stop and return the calculation at a later time.